 Great for: when you just want to be near the beach (and hang out with some tortoises).

-Staff: The staff were great!
+Staff: The staff was great!
 They answered any questions I had and always greeted me in the mornings.

 Cleanliness: The rooms were really clean and so were the common areas.
 The bathrooms were a little dirty, but not too bad!
 It’s also a hostel near the beach so some of the dirtiness had to do with that.